alysiawon/Stock-Analysis/README.md

 <img src="Resources/VBA_Challenge_2018.png" width="300">

-**Performance of Refactored Code**
+## Performance of Refactored Code

 The timestamp is represented in the format hh:mm:ss.

 **Original Code**

- The original code ran for 19:42:56 seconds for the year 2017.
+The <a href="Module/green_stocks.xlsm">original code</a> ran for 19:42:56 seconds for the year 2017.

 <img src="Resources/Original_Timestamp.png" width="500">

 **Refactored Code**

-The refactored code ran for 00:00:00 seconds for the year 2017.
+The <a href="VBA_Challenge.xlsm">refactored code</a> ran for 00:00:00 seconds for the year 2017.

 <img src="Resources/Refactored_Timestamp.png" width="500">

 ### Summary
 **What are the advantages or disadvantages of refactoring code?**

+The advantages of refactoring the code was that the time required to run the code is significnatly decreased.
+The time to run the refactored code is 0 seconds, in comparison to the 19 hours.

+The disadvantages to the refactored code is

 **How do these pros and cons apply to refactoring the original VBA script?**